writethedocs/www/docs/conf/na/2017/news/announcing-presentations.rst

 * Tom Johnson - `Building navigation for your doc site: 10 best practices </conf/na/2017/speakers/#speaker-tom-johnson>`_
 * Andrea Longo - `Do you know a runbook from a flip book?
 How sysadmins use documentation </conf/na/2017/speakers/#speaker-andrea-longo>`_
 * Christy Lutz - `We may as well die here: Design critique guidelines make feedback easier </conf/na/2017/speakers/#speaker-christy-lutz>`_
-* Carl Parker - `Intelligent Documents and the Verifiability Crisis in Science, Tech Writing, and Life </conf/na/2017/speakers/#speaker-carl-parker>`_
 * Ryan Pitts & Lindsay Muscato - `No Community Members Were Harmed in the Making of This Doc Sprint: How we ran a 48-hour event to collect community wisdom into a guidebook for newsroom developers </conf/na/2017/speakers/#speaker-ryan-pitts-lindsay-muscato>`_
 * Jodie Putrino - `Treating documentation like code: a practical account </conf/na/2017/speakers/#speaker-jodie-putrino>`_
 * Jesse Seldess - `Bootstrapping Docs at a Startup </conf/na/2017/speakers/#speaker-jesse-seldess>`_